It is a privilege and an honor for St. Peter’s Episcopal Church to walk with people on the journey of life.

 As Christians, we live in the hope and reality that nothing can separate us from the love of God in Jesus Christ, nothing in life, nothing in death.
 Still, one of the hardest things we face in this life is the death of a loved one.
 St. Peter’s clergy, staff, and members offer their caring support and expertise during this difficult time, guiding service planning, offering simple receptions to help celebrate your loved one’s life, and walking with you through the experience of grief and loss.

 Please contact the Church Office at 314-993-2306 to speak with one of our clergy.
 For pastoral emergencies outside office hours, please call 314-993-2306 and press “2”.
-One of the clergy will contact you immediately.
+One of the clergy will contact you as soon as possible.